Apex Best Practice: Should You Use Multiple Try-Catch Blocks in One Method?

 ❌ When to Avoid Multiple Try-Catch Blocks

-Sometimes, adding several try-catch
+Sometimes, adding several try-catch blocks can lead to:

 -